Kxai99/IVY-PasswordGenerator/readme.md

 Thank you for using IVY Password Generator!

 Before using IVY Password Generator, please ensure that you have Python installed on your computer.
-If you don't have Python installed, you can download it from the official Python website: Download Python here: https://www.python.org/downloads/
+If you don't have Python installed, you can download it from the official Python website: https://www.python.org/downloads/

 ## Dependencies